 Daily Rhythms: Dinacharya for Vitality and Wellness

-In the ancient science of Ayurveda, dinacharya—meaning “daily routine”—is a foundational practice designed to bring our bodies and minds into harmony with the rhythms of nature.
+In the ancient science of Ayurveda, dinacharya—meaning “daily routine”—is a foundational practice that brings our bodies and minds into harmony with the rhythms of nature.
 At the core of Dinacharya is the Ayurvedic clock, a model that maps out the day according to the cyclical dominance of the three doshas: Vata, Pitta, and Kapha.
 Each dosha governs two distinct periods within a 24-hour day, and by aligning our daily habits with these energetic phases, we can experience greater balance, vitality, and mental clarity.

 Remember, though, that exact times will vary based on where you live and your needs and lifestyle.
 For example, if the sun rises later where you live, or you are very depleted, I recommend sleeping longer and rising a little later to achieve balance.